 Throughout the Bible, the inconsistencies of all persons are brought out.
 None of the great Jewish heroes are presented without blemish. . . .
 Even in the New Testament, the shortcomings of the apostles are written about in almost every book, and yet nowhere do we find mention of one sin in Christ’s life.

-Since the 12 apostles lived in close contact with Jesus for approximately three years, their testimony is particularly meaningful.
-Peter and John were two of the apostles who were closest to Jesus.
+Since Jesus Christ’s inner circle of disciples lived in close contact with Him for approximately three years, their testimony is particularly meaningful.
+Peter and John were two of the disciples who were closest to Jesus.
 Although familiarity usually breeds contempt, it was not true with regard to them.
-In 1 Peter 2:22a, Peter referred to Jesus Christ as He “Who committed no sin. . . .”
-Likewise, in 1 John 3:5b, John states with regard to Jesus Christ that “in Him there is no sin.”
+In 1 Peter 2:22a, Peter referred to Jesus as He “Who committed no sin. . . .”
+Likewise, in 1 John 3:5b, John states with regard to Jesus that “in Him there is no sin.”

-These statements are particularly significant, since Peter and John were Jews.
-From the time they were children, they, like all other Jews, were taught Old Testament scriptures stating that all humans are sinful.
-Nevertheless, they clearly stated that Jesus Christ had committed no sin.
+These statements by Peter and John are particularly significant, since both of them were Jews.
+Like all other Jews, from the time they were children they were taught Old Testament scriptures stating that all humans are sinful.
+Nevertheless, they clearly stated that Jesus Christ committed no sin.

 John Stott, on page 38 of his book entitled Basic Christianity, states: